dustinpfister/test_threejs/views/forpost/threejs-materials/README.md

 ## What the plan is for future edits

 I am going to make this post on materials in general one of the posts that I will keep working on a little each day for at least a week or longer until it starts to become a Deep Dive kind of post if that makes any sense.
-One vague feature of this kind of post I would say is at least 5,000+ words, however I would also say that the bulk of that writing is NOT Padding.
+One vague feature of this kind of post I would say is at least 5,000+ words, however I would also say that the bulk of that writing should also NOT BE PADDING.
 I could just go on and on and on about things sure, but what I really want to do is make this post a lengthy content piece of substance.

 I have started the following, but will be expanding and refining the demos in these sections